Table of Contents

 • 3.
 Virtual Private Network (VPN)

-Whether you’re connecting to WiFi at hotels, airports, or in Patagonian lodges, it’s always smart to use a trusty VPN.
-With the touch of a button you’ll keep yourself protected from potential hackers aiming to steal your sensitive information, such as passwords and credit card numbers.
-This will also help you access websites from your home country if there is censorship in the country you’re visiting.
+With the touch of a button, you’ll keep yourself secured from potential hackers aiming to steal your sensitive information, such as passwords and credit card numbers.
+This will also help you access websites from your home country if there is censorship in the country you’re visiting, so you’re able to use YouTube, Facebook, and other favorites.

 Virtual Private Network (VPN)